rushikeshkoli/mw-sls/pipeline/README.md

 key-value pair.
 Enter `git` as your key and enter `your generated token value` as value

+Enter key and value without quotes in AWS console

 Enter Generated ARN by after creating secret in `./pipeline/lib/pipeline-stack.ts` at line 7 for value of ARN